FortiGate / FortiWiFi

 Add the device to Social WiFi Panel

-The setup of FortiGate is now finished.
+The FortiGate setup is complete.
 The last step is to add the MAC address(es) to the Social WiFi platform.

-If you configured Social WiFi on an interface, you only must add the one interface used.
+If Social WiFi is configured on an interface, add only that interface.

-If you configured Social WiFi on an SSID, you must add all the MAC addresses of the Access Points.
-Usually the MAC address will be printed on a label on the device itself.
-It should be visible in the GUI as well on the edit interface screen.
-If you don’t know the MAC address, please contact Social WiFi Support.
+If Social WiFi is configured on an SSID, add all MAC addresses of the access points.
+The MAC address is usually printed on a label on the device and should also be visible in the GUI on the edit interface screen.
+If the MAC address is unknown, contact Social WiFi Support.

-Now, switch to Social WiFi Panel, go to Access Points tab, click the Add button and paste the MAC address(es).
+Switch to the Social WiFi Panel, go to the Access Points tab, click Add, and paste the MAC address(es).
 Click Create.

 Test the solution